22DP1MZied/Nosl-guma_projekts/README.md

 # Online Electronics Store

-A web app for browsing and purchasing electronics, inspired by Euronics.
+A web app for browsing and purchasing electronics, inspired by Euronics and RD electronics.

 ## Features